Real Estate Appraiser Job Outlook: Is Now a Good Time to Become an Appraiser?

 Technology

 Technology has a tremendous effect on how efficiently and credibly appraisers can complete assignments, which is appealing to the next generation of appraisers.
 The tech trend will increase dramatically over the next few years, making “big data” more accessible to appraisers.
 Mobile technology and artificial intelligence will also help appraisers to complete assignments more efficiently.
+Those who embrace technology and data will have a significant opportunity awaiting them in a profession on the edge of a very exciting period.

 Retiring appraisers